 Since i save money by getting and returning my tree in my vehicle, how does that work?
 Here's a link to a document with all the info.

-Can I get a tree earlier than Friday, 12/14?
-If your tree is displayed outside (at lest until 12/14), then yes.
-(The trees can't be inside beefore 12/14.)
-We deliver as early as the day after thanksgiving for trees that will be displayed outside, at least until Fri/12/14.
+Can I get a tree earlier than your scheduled delivery date?
+If your early tree is displayed outside, like on a porch or deck in front of a window, then moved inside on our delivery date, then yes.
+(The trees can't be inside longer than 18 days to be healthy for planting, the circulated indoor air dries them out.)
+We deliver as early as the day after thanksgiving for trees that will be displayed outside.
 So, yeah- Christmas trees on porches and decks.
-The trees die if indoors more than 19 days.

 I live in an apartment / condo building with a shared secure main door.
 Can I still get a tree delivered?
-Yes, but it's complicated.
+Yes, but there's a fee of around $20.
 On the order form please write us some notes about the logistics.
-Like let us know that we will have to either leave it outside or in the lobby or call you etc. There'd probably be a fee.
-And you may have to give your concierge / leasing office written permission for us to go in your home and get your tree because the best we can do is say we will come by in the evening 1/2/13 through 1/6/13- if you're not there we can't afford to come back again and would go to the concierge / leasing office and they'd let us in, otherwise you could pay us to come back or return it yourself by 1/6/13pm.
+Like let us know that we will have to either leave it outside or in the lobby or call you etc. You may have to give your concierge / leasing office written permission for us to go in your home and get your tree because the best we can do is say we will come by in the evening over a few days, delivering, then picking it up, if you're not there we can't afford to come back again and would go to the concierge / leasing office and they'd let us in, otherwise you could pay us to come back or return it yourself by 1/6/13pm.

 What's the most aromatic, (best smelling) tree we offer?
 (Of course they all have their aromatic qualities.)
-The Sequoia is most aromatic (but it doesn't take any ornaments or lights on all but the inner branches).
-Balsams seem to be more aromatic than average.
+The Balsam fir, and Redwood are the most aromatic.
 Any tree you get can 'smell' more if you pinch a few needles in half each day.

 Which tree is most like a Noble?
 The Nordmann fir is most like a Noble fir.
-We don't offer Nobles because they don't transplant well.
+We don't offer Nobles, except some years we do, we're testing if they survive after planting, they don't transplant as well.